-- Paul Eldridge (Member Society, Foundation for the Accreditation of Cellular Therapy, FACT) - Syed Osman Ahmed (Member Society, Eastern Mediterranean Blood and Marrow Transplantation Group, EMBMT) - Tom Leemhuis stepped down after his first term ended due to other obligations.
-Mickey Koh filled in as interim co-chair until April 1, 2020.
+- Paul Eldridge (Member Society, Foundation for the Accreditation of Cellular Therapy, FACT) - Syed Osman Ahmed (Member Society, Eastern Mediterranean Blood and Marrow Transplantation Group, EMBMT) - Mickey Koh filled in as interim co-chair until April 1, 2021.

-During 2020, the Graft Processing and Cellular Therapy Committee did not meet in person.
+During 2021, the Graft Processing and Cellular Therapy Committee did not meet in person.
+The committee had 3 videoconferences in 2021, mainly discussing tasks related to the ongoing project on the use of non-cryopreserved autologous HCT products.